Global Fashion Management MA

 Career opportunities

-On graduating you will be equipped to thrive in either further study or a diverse range of career paths.
-The knowledge you will have gained will make you especially employable in the fashion industry, including fashion management, fashion marketing, fashion public relations, merchandising and logistics management, management of the product development process, retail or brand management, product sourcing and supply chain management, sustainability-focus roles, and e-commerce.
+On graduating, you’ll have what it takes to thrive in further study or a diverse range of career paths.
+The knowledge you’ll have gained will make you especially employable in the fashion industry, including:

 Graduates have gone into careers in a number of different fields.
-Many continue with their professional practice –working for companies such as LVMH Asia, French Connection, Lululemon, Emotech.
+Many continue with their professional practice, working for companies such as LVMH Asia, French Connection, Lululemon, or Emotech.
 Others have entered academia as lecturers or PhD researchers.

 Careers support